beanieboi/mqttbot/README.md

 # MQTTBot

-This Bot ingests a few API's (Cityflitzer and Nextbike) and publishes results to MQTT.
-It also provides a HTTP Endpoint for Luftdaten sensors and publishes data to MQTT.
+Query third-party API's/tools and publish to MQTT.